Uranium mining in the Bancroft area: Mineral and environmental legacy

-Environmental legacy

-1978 and 1980, studies found that the natural weathering of the granite and gabbro rocks left at Greyhawk Mine had caused uranium leaching into the aquifer at concentrations ranging between 1.2 and 380 parts per billion, with higher concentrations measured deeper in the water table and in sediments.
+1978 and 1980 studies found that the natural weathering of the granite and gabbro rocks left at Greyhawk Mine had caused uranium leaching into the aquifer at concentrations ranging between 1.2 and 380 parts per billion, with higher concentrations measured deeper in the water table and in sediments.

+Rural Canadians predominantly rely on groundwater for drinking water supply.
+Mining activity expanded fissures and widened the area of groundwater contamination.
+Public health concerns around groundwater contamination focus on uranium and thorium, plus the presence of decay products of both.

 1988 background radiation levels at parts of Paudash Lake were twenty times the safety limit and lumps of semi-refined uranium lay in the abandoned Dyno mine buildings.
-The Crowe Valley Conservation Authority called, in 1988, for greater supervision of radioactive waste.
+The same year, Crowe Valley Conservation Authority called for greater supervision of radioactive waste.
+A 2016 Geological Survey of Canada study noted that 70% of ground water samples taken from diamond drilling holes, mine shafts and adits had uranium concentrates above national drinking water safety standards of 0.02 mg/l.

-Tailings remain at Bicroft, Madawaska and Dyno sites where water sampling by the CNSC is ongoing.
 2019 sampling found radioactive and hazardous contamination in two of several water samples.
 Subsequent inspections in 2020 from nearby locations reported water quality to be within provincial standards.

-Dyno, Greyhawk, and Madawaska Mines were managed by EWL Management Limited, until February 2022 when it dissolved into its parent company Ovintiv.
-Bicroft Mine is owned by Barrick Gold; the owners of all legacy tailing sites at former mines are responsible for the ongoing management of the sites.
+Tailings remain at Bicroft, Madawaska and Dyno mine sites where water sampling by the CNSC is ongoing.
+Madawaska, Dyno and Greyhawk mines were managed by EWL Management Limited, until February 2022 when it dissolved into its parent company Ovintiv.
+Bicroft Mine is owned by Barrick Gold; the owners of all four legacy tailing sites at former mines are responsible for the ongoing management of the sites.